-From chocolatiers to jazz club owners, more than 7 million customers rely on Intuit QuickBooks to track every last cent their business makes.
+From chocolatiers to jazz club owners, more than seven million customers rely on Intuit QuickBooks to track every last penny that their business makes.
 An essential tool for bookkeeping, payroll and everything in between, QuickBooks is expected to deliver fast, engaging customer support 24/7.

 But as the speed and frequency of support requests increase, the answer is not necessarily more customer support agents.
 In fact, QuickBooks is filling the gap by working smarter in Slack, the channel-based messaging platform.

-“We wanted to utilize the power of artificial intelligence (AI), Slack and our product experts to drive a more robust support ecosystem,” says Omer Khan, former digital lead for customer success at QuickBooks.
+‘We wanted to utilise the power of artificial intelligence (AI), Slack and our product experts to drive a more robust support ecosystem,’ says Omer Khan, former Digital Lead for Customer Success at QuickBooks.
 It was also important to increase the company’s net promoter score (NPS), an indicator of customer satisfaction.

 - Increased agent confidence by 20% overnight

 - Solved customer support cases 36% faster, saving 9,000 annual agent hours

 - Boosted its NPS score by 12% in about six months

 We had a chance to chat with Khan during Slack Frontiers, our annual conference, about how this Slack-driven approach opens up new learning opportunities, democratises knowledge within QuickBooks and boosts team morale.